Applying for Shared Apartments - Single Graduate Student Housing

 Note: We strongly advise that you wait until you check in before changing your mailing address, having checks printed, or shipping items to your new address.
 All room and apartment numbers are tentative because of last-minute changes, cancellations, early arrival requests, unexpected repairs, and other reasons.

 Once assignments are made, we generally do not have the flexibility to change them because of the short period between moves.
 We will, however, consider changes based on extenuating circumstances.

 If you are a single student assigned to a shared occupancy room or apartment, you will have one or more roommates.
 Whenever possible, you will be assigned to the same room or apartment as the other member(s) of your group if you entered the Lottery as part of a group.
 If you did not apply in a group, you will be matched with a roommate based on the preferences you entered on your housing application in Axess.
 Because of late assignment changes, you will learn the name(s) of your roommate(s) at the time you move in.

 Sharing Contact Information with Future Roommate(s)

 You will have the opportunity to share contact information with your assigned roommate prior to checking in.
-Once you are assigned to a specific apartment, closer to your move-in date, you will receive an email from your Housing Front Desk with a link to a Roommate Information portal.
+Once you are assigned to a specific apartment, closer to your move-in date, you will receive an email from your Housing Service Center with a link to a Roommate Information portal.
 While we encourage you to take advantage of this opportunity, it is not required and both roommates must opt in and share contact information in order to connect.

 Living in Shared Housing